dschanoeh/change-property/README.md

 ### `file` (required)
 The path of the properties file to be modified.
+If it doesn't exist, the file will be created.

 ### `property` (required)
 The property key to be modified.
 If the property doesn't exist,